 Ash Lettow of Workshop Architects designed the tower, working with Carthage to identify a mix of gathering areas.
 Each space could take on a distinct identity, inviting quiet study and reflection, gaming, group collaboration, or cooking.

 Kitchenettes are installed on both private and communal floors.
 Ms. Goldsberry said that’s particularly appealing to international students who stay on campus over break periods, as well as to those who work or conduct research on campus over the summer.

 Carthage already has invested more than $200 million in residential, academic, and recreational facilities since 1999.
 Officials anticipate that the new tower will provide families another cost alternative, priced in between the five traditional residence halls and the Oaks Residential Village.

 Changes are coming to the area surrounding the residence halls, too.
-Although the project requires the removal of the outdoor basketball court, there are also a few additions — notably, a drop-off traffic circle, walkways, and patio seating.
+Although the project requires the removal of the outdoor basketball court, there are also a few additions — notably, a new sand volleyball court, a sightseeing telescope, and patio seating.